vernittyagi/my-resume/README.md

-# It is my resume using only HTML,CSS any improvements are welcomed.
+# It is my resume using only HTML,CSS.